-- (c) an account in the department other than the State pool account or the State managed fund. - (4) A direction made by the Minister to the administrator for the payment of funds from the State pool account is to be consistent with- - (a) the purpose for which the funding was paid into the account; and - (b) the National Health Reform Agreement; and - (c) advice provided by the administrator about the basis on which the administrator has calculated payments into the account by the Commonwealth; and - (d) any relevant service agreement between the chief executive and a Service. - (5) This section does not prevent the Minister from directing the administrator to pay funds- - (a) to reflect the difference between estimated and actual services provided; or - (b) for other funding reconciliations under the National Health Reform Agreement; or - (c) to correct any error in payments out of the State pool account; or - (d) to pay fees associated with maintaining the State pool account, including financial institution fees and audit fees; or - (e) for interest earned on the State pool account, for any purpose decided by the Treasurer; or - (f) to the department for the provision of support services to Services.
+- the National Health Reform Agreement; and (b) (c) advice provided by the administrator about the basis on which the administrator has calculated payments into the account by the Commonwealth; and (d) any relevant service agreement between the chief executive and a Service.
+This section does not prevent the Minister from directing the (5) administrator to pay fundsto reflect the difference between estimated and actual (a) services provided; or for other funding reconciliations under the National (b) Health Reform Agreement; or (c) to correct any error in payments out of the State pool account: or - (d) to pay fees associated with maintaining the State pool account, including financial institution fees and audit fees; or - (e) for interest earned on the State pool account, for any purpose decided by the Treasurer; or - (f) to the department for the provision of support services to Services.